3. Planning RTW

 Returning to work with the pre-injury employer provides the best chance of success following TBI, for several reasons including:

-• often an established relationship exists between employer and employee that may provide for commitment and flexibility in accommodating altered working conditions
+• often an established relationship exists between employer and employee that may provide for commitment and flexibility in accommodating altered work capabilities

-• the client may feel more comfortable and supported in returning to the familiar social networks in the workplace thereby reducing anxiety; and
+• the client may feel more comfortable and supported in returning to the familiar social networks in the workplace; and

 • resuming familiar tasks and routine minimises the need for new learning often complicated by memory impairments post TBI.